ThomasKeough/bedrock/README.md

 *week3project submission*

 # Problem Domain
+Our team's idea for this project will be inspired by the Pokémon Trading Card Game.
+The API we are currently using returns a list of Pokémon cards and their statistics.
+Even though implementing a simple version of Pokémon would be the natural course of action, we think that given the original characters from the Pokémon franchise, implementing some new gameplay features such as challenges would be interesting.
+For example, adding certain gimmicks such as starting with a smaller amount of health during fights could be something fun to try out.

+Overall, this project could serve as a potential modification to Pokémon's core gameplay mechanics.

 # Our Application
 We would like to design an application that will allow us to play the Pokémon trading card game.
 This means that we will